 This post contains affiliate links.
 For more information, see our disclosure here.

-In this blog, We will be sharing the importance of determining your soil nutrient levels especially the pH level and why you need correct them before starting your lawn maintenance program.
+In this blog, we will be sharing the importance of determining your soil nutrient levels especially the pH level and why you need correct them before starting your lawn maintenance program.
 So, let’s get started.

-WHY SOIL TESTING?
+WHY pH TESTING?

 If you don’t know, most experts recommend that you get your soil tested every one to three years depending on your soil composition.
 If you’re not sure of your soil composition visit greenmountaincompost.com.
 They have some great information to help you better understand your soil.